JakeL1001/pokertutorial/README.md

-Note Updated requirements with selenium and pytest Install chromewebdriver from https://sites.google.com/a/chromium.org/chromedriver/downloads currently the chromedriver ver is 90 (the one in the project directory)
+Note Updated requirements with selenium and pytest Install chromewebdriver from https://sites.google.com/a/chromium.org/chromedriver/downloads currently the chromedriver ver is 90 (the one in the project directory) Selenium Webdriver tests done through tests.py

 Selenium IDE test:
 Opening Poker Tutorial.side in Selenium IDE extension for chrome allows to run 4 more tests.
-All of which pass as of submission
+All of which pass as of submission.
+Screenshot of completed tests included in zip as register-sign-in-test.png

 Open the virtual environment and enter this command to run the unittester.py file python -m unittest -v unittester.py